 - 1 tablespoon freeze dried blueberries crushed to powder form

-- In a large bowl, whisk the flour, sugar, baking powder, baking soda, cinnamon, and salt to combine.
+- In a small bowl, whisk the flour, baking powder, baking soda, cinnamon, and salt together.
 Set aside.

-- In a separate, smaller bowl, combine the yogurt, milk, and melted butter.
-Add wet ingredients to the dry ingredients and stir until just combined.
+- In a separate bowl, combine the sugar and melted butter, then add the yogurt and milk.
+Add dry ingredients to the wet ingredients and stir until just combined.
 Gently stir in the berries.

 - Spoon or pipe the batter into prepared donut pan.
 Bake for 12-14 minutes.
 Allow donuts to cool in the pan before removing and glazing.